playableGame/LearningToDraft/README.md

 # Learn to draft
-A drafting method based on MCTS and nerual network <<Which Heroes to Pick?
-Learning to Draft in MOBA Games with Neural Networks and Tree Search
->>.
-This code is provied for testing and training on single machine.
+An implementation for <<Which Heroes to Pick?
+Learning to Draft in MOBA Games with Neural Networks and Tree Search>>.
+This code is provided for testing and training on single machine.

 ## Args
 Edit config.py